mhagiwara/mhagiwara.github.io/content/index.md

 * Panelist at the joint workshop “Relationship between industrial, students, universities, and students in the NLP field” at the 17th Annual Meeting of the Association for Natural Language Processing
 * Best Paper Award at NLP2009 “Semantic Category Extraction from Unsegmented Text using Graph Kernels” (the largest Japanese NLP academic conference, chosen among 235 papers)
 * Paper Award at the 3rd NLP Symposium for Young Researchers.
 Presentation: “A Unified Approach to Japanese Query Alteration based on Semantic Similarity”
-* Paper Award at the 22nd IMI Seminar of the 21st Century COE Program.
-Presentation: “Utilization of Probabilistic Latent Semantics for Automatic Thesaurus Construction”
-* Program Committee at SANCL 2012, the Student Research Workshop (SRW) at ACL-IJCNLP 2009 and ACL 2012.
-* Program Committee at ACL 2014 (morphology) and COLING 2014 (machine translation).

 <p style="height: 120px;"></p>